dakdikduk/go-grpc/README.md

 # go-grpc
-Simple implementation of grpc in golang
+Simple example of handler using grpc in golang